bucket3432/aegisub-scripts/README.md

 A collection of scripts for Aegisub by bucket3432.

+## List of scripts

+Below is a list of scripts in this repo with links to their documentation.
-See the [docs][] directory for installation and usage documentation for the individual scripts.
+See the script's documentation for installation and usage instructions.

-[docs]: ./docs
+### Macros

+- [Aegs](./docs/bucket.Aegs.md): Utilities to work with the aegs template format.

 ## License